khabardaar/khabardaar.github.io/content/episode/tiff-2022-part1.md

 title = "#96 At TIFF 2022"
 +++

-Episode 96: Aparita and Baisakhi give an update for the initial days of the annual Toronto International Film Festival, which featured a solid slate of films from South Asia.
+Episode 96: Aparita and Baisakhi give an update from the initial days of the annual Toronto International Film Festival, which featured a solid slate of films from South Asia.

 Music: Wataboi by ItsWatr